-Link to Moodle Course: PM9204: PME 2 Integrated Arts Education (learnonline.ie) page:
+Link to Moodle Course: PME 2 Integrated Arts Education 2325 MIEOnline page: (learnonline.ie)

 Module Name: Educational Theory and Practice

-Module Code: PM9205 ECTS:10 Module Type Core
+Module Code: PM9205 ECTS :10 Module Type Core

 Module Description

 A thorough grounding in the foundation studies is vital for the development of excellent educational practitioners.
 In this module, the 'foundational' approach to the disciplines is reconfigured to promote students' integrated learning across disciplines, their curriculum methods and other course work, and their classroom practice.

-Students are introduced to specific theories of each of the disciplines of Sociology of Education, Psychology of Education, History of Education and Philosophy of Education.
+Students are introduced to specific theories of each of the disciplines of Sociology of Education, Psychology of

+Education, History of Education and Philosophy of Education.
 Students are also enabled to negotiate interrelationships between these disciplines in order that they develop appropriate perspectives to better understand the dynamics and issues of school life and successful classroom pedagogy.
 The module provides a basis from which students can fully appreciate the potentially transformative role of education in the lives of children.
 The ultimate aim is that students can employ well-founded and highly appropriate perspectives in their analyses, interactions and research in classrooms and schools.

-Link to Moodle History of Education: Course: PME 2 History of Education page: (learnonline.ie) Philosophy of Education: Course: PME 2 Philosophy of Education (learnonline.ie) Psychology of Education: Course: PME 2 Psychology (learnonline.ie) Sociology of Education: Course: PME 2 Sociology (learnonline.ie)
+Link to Moodle History of Education: Course: PME 2 History of Education 2325 page: MIEOnline (learnonline.ie) Philosophy of Education: Course: PME 2 Philosophy of Education 2325 MIEOnline (learnonline.ie) Psychology of Education: Course: PME 2 Psychology 2325 MIEOnline (learnonline.ie) Sociology of Education: Course: PME 2 Sociology 2325 MIEOnline (learnonline.ie)